tten5/ocr-translator/README.md

 ## Tips
 - You should select the entire speech bubble per each drag.
 The idea is that if those lines (or columns) are meant to be read together, you should select them together.
 - If the translation sounds weird, it’s likely that the selected area is off, or that you included too many or too few lines.
 Please try selecting again.
+- You can edit the text inside the textbox.
+Thus, you can copy, change, add, remove any text.
+Please use that ability together with `Translate Selection` button for more flexibility.
+Sometimes, a `!` gives different translation.